-A very common question people ask before installing a playing field is whether to choose natural/real grass or artificial/synthetic grass.
-Making the decision requires a lot of time and effort because they have to consider a lot of factors like the investment required, the durability of the surface, choosing the proper vendor and so on so forth.
+Here we will talk about everything you need to know about artificial turf.
+A very common question people ask before installing a playing field is whether to choose natural/real turf or artificial turf.
+Making the decision requires a lot of time and effort because they have to consider a lot of factors before installing artificial turf as the investment required, the durability of the surface, choosing the proper vendor and so on so forth.
 Let’s breakdown some of these factors here one by one.

 Artificial Turf – Everything you need to know